allan-js/allan-js/README.md

    www.daraza.net
 2. GEPA Systems 🌱.
 A compact, modular and scalable Irrigation Automation Computer (called WEM-C).
 It is easy to use and affordable for a small farmer in Africa or any third-world Country.
 It enables him/her to automate his/her irrigation with as much precision as a large-scale farmer in Europe would. www.gepa.gu.ac.ug
-   ### To support or invest GEPA Systems, reach out to me directly through email or on social media or visit us at Gulu University, Department of Computer Science
+   ##### To support or invest in GEPA Systems, reach out to me directly through email or on social media or visit us at Gulu University, Department of Computer Science
 ## I have Built:
 1. Shukrani Foods: A food ordering and delivery service that lets you conveniently order restaurant food and groceries on your mobile device. www.shukrani.shop